PWNFinance/gm_ethnaples/events/day1-music-area/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: DAY 1 - MUSIC AREA SPAGHETTEH
+name: DAY 1 - MUSIC AREA SPAGHETTETH

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.